 Your teenager is on her way out the door to her first job interview—in jeans and a tank top.
 Your inclination is to yell, “NO!
 Don’t go dressed like that!”
-Jodi Sperling, director of an overnight summer camp, agrees with your assessment.
+Jodi Sperling, senior consultant on overnight camping, agrees with your assessment.
 She sees the mistakes that teenagers make for their first job interview.

 Every winter, over 200 teenagers and college students interview for 130 summer positions.
 Hiring is a competitive process, and only the best applicants are selected.
 “The interview is crucial for us,” says Sperling.
 “We’re hiring people who are the best role models for our kids, so we want staff who are confident, happy, and warm.
 If someone can’t convey that in an interview, we won’t hire them.”
 So how will a teen know how to prepare for their first job interview?
 Your Teen asked Sperling to share some first job interview tips for parents to give their teens to help them secure a job.

 1. Do your homework.

 Know the position and company before you go to the interview.
 If the company has a website, spend some time on it and familiarize yourself with what they do and how they do it.

 2. Connect the dots.